 However, if you would like to make a blend to add some extra strength to your pain fighting, here is an essential oil recipe for nerve pain you can use:

 You could probably add peppermint as well.
 But I am certain that the three listed above will blend well with one another.

 You will need a carrier oil to make this blend.
 Jojoba is frequently used in massage treatments where essential oils are being applied.

 But, you could use fractionated coconut oil, sweet almond or olive oil interchangeably though.

-To make the blend, consider adding 20 drops of each of the suggested essential oils for nerve pain into a 30 ml roller bottle and fill up with carrier oil.
-You can increase the amount of essential oils if you feel that you need a stronger blend.
+To make the blend, consider adding 20 drops of each of the suggested essential oils for nerve pain into a 30 ml roller bottle and fill up with the carrier oil.
+You can reduce the quantity of essential oils if you feel that the recipe is too strong for you.